phlmox/burp_copy_as_ffuf_command/README.md

 # Copy as FFUF Command

-Burp Suite extension FFUF command generation.
+Burp Suite extension for FFUF command generation.

 ## Modify the request to place the FUZZ keyword on the request